 - Tail: If your cat is anxious, they’ll hold their tail low to the ground, or between their legs.
 If they feel threatened, their their tail may bristle and puff up to twice its usual size (piloerection).
 An agitated cat’s tail may twitch at the tip.

-- Posture: A cat who’s feeling scared may crouch low to the ground, cowering.
+- Posture: A nervous cat who’s feeling scared may crouch low to the ground, cowering.
 They may hug the wall if near to one.
 Their body will be tense.
 Alternatively, if they feel alarmed or threatened, their hackles will go up and they’ll try to make themselves look as big as possible.

 A fearful and nervous cat will often show some signs of aggression.
 Like us, cats display the fight or flight reaction in response to something potentially threatening or dangerous.
 A cat’s first instinct, when faced with a frightening scenario, is to either run away (flight) or to confront the danger (fight).
 Most cats will opt to run and hide initially, as we covered under ‘escape behaviors’.
 If they can’t get away, they’ll enter fight mode.

 Signs of aggression in cats include:

 - A stiff, tense upright posture, often with an arched back